-This paper therefore reports data from a longitudinal mixed-methods service evaluation.
-The purpose of the evaluation was to: (1) evaluate the short and longerterm impact of the LWC (2) use these data to inform strategic decisions about future service provision.
+This article therefore reports data from a longitudinal mixed-methods service evaluation.
+The purpose of the evaluation was to (a) evaluate the short- and long-term impact of the LWC and (b) use these data to inform strategic decisions about future service provision.